This job search feature is for Premium Users.

 Most speech-language pathologists work full time.
 Some speech-language pathologists, such as those working for schools, may need to travel between different schools or facilities.

-Employment of speech-language pathologists is projected to grow 27 percent from 2018 to 2028, much faster than the average for all occupations.
-As the large baby-boom population grows older, there will be more instances of health conditions that can cause speech or language impairments, such as strokes or dementia.
+Employment of speech-language pathologists is projected to grow 29 percent from 2020 to 2030, much faster than the average for all occupations.

 How to Become a Speech-Language Pathologist

-Speech-language pathologists typically need at least a master’s degree.
-Although master’s programs do not require a particular undergraduate degree for admission, certain courses must be taken before entering a program.
-Required courses vary by institution.
+Speech-language pathologists typically need at least a master's degree.
+Although master's degree programs do not require a particular bachelor's degree for admission, they may require applicants to have taken certain courses in healthcare and related fields.
+Requirements vary by program.

 Graduate programs often include courses in speech and language development, age-specific speech disorders, alternative communication methods, and swallowing disorders.
 These programs also include supervised clinical experience.